 A normal race weekend is structured as such:

 It doesn’t completely eliminate the classic qualifying session, though, as on the Friday, instead of two practice sessions there is just one in the morning.
-Then in the morning is the qualifying session to determine the start positions for Saturday’s sprint race.
+Then F1 qualifying which will determine the driver's starting position for the Grand Prix on Sunday.

 A sprint race weekend is then structured as such: